What Are The Different Types of Marketing Concepts That You Should Know

-Marketing is the process of promoting any of the products that grab the audience’s attention and convert them into sales of the company.
-In this process, companies do use various ways to do marketing, paid advertising, word of mouth, digital marketing, affiliate marketing, traditional marketing, and many more methods to sell their product.
-In marketing, the ultimate goal is to sell the products of the company.
+Marketing is the process of promoting any products that grab the audience’s attention and convert them into sales for the company.
+In this process, companies do use various ways to do marketing, including paid advertising, word of mouth, digital marketing, affiliate marketing, traditional marketing, and many more methods to sell their product.

 What Are The Different Types of Marketing Concepts?